msfninja/wcs/README.md

 }
 ```

- If it's value is set to true, it won't ask for a PIN-code and a port upon initiating the server.
+ If its value is set to true, it won't ask for a PIN-code and a port upon initiating the server CLI.
 If it's set to false however, it will.
-Keep in mind that the server will automatically set this value to true every time you initiate the server, enter a PIN-code and a port.
+Keep in mind that the server will automatically set this value to true every time you initiate the server CLI, enter a PIN-code and a port.

-### Compiling Sass code
+## Compiling the Sass code

 WCS uses Sass.
 The actual file itself is written in SCSS though, not in SASS, due to syntax preferences.
 The SCSS file is located in the `\server\client\sass` directory.
 If you go to the project's root directory in your terminal, you can run this command to compile the SCSS code once: